Updated · Mike Certo, NMLS #260555

 Can child support and alimony count as qualifying income?

 Yes, with documentation.
-Child support requires multi-year payment history and expected continuation for at least 3 years.
-Alimony similar.
+Child support and alimony both count toward your qualifying income when you show a multi-year payment history and the payments are expected to continue for at least 3 years.
 Document the divorce decree and recent payment records.
+This income counts toward the $155,386 Home Plus borrower cap or the $157,360 Home in Five household cap.